cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-11-14-git-fundamentals.md

 # Git rebase

-To put all the commit of a branch on the top of the HEAD:
+To put all the commit of a branch on the top of the `HEAD`:

 ```bash
 git checkout -b branch_name